 Monsanto Co.
-(MON), the world’s largest seed company, climbed 3.9 percent as earnings exceeded analysts’ estimates.
+(MON:US), the world’s largest seed company, climbed 3.9 percent as earnings exceeded analysts’ estimates.
 Bristol-Myers Squibb Co. advanced 1.7 percent after the maker of the blood thinner Plavix doubled the size of its share buyback program.
 Facebook Inc. dropped 2.6 percent after at least 17 firms started to cover the social-networking company, with an average analyst share-price estimate below its initial public offering price of $38 a share.

 An index of 11 homebuilders in S&P indexes surged 3 percent and closed at the highest level in almost four years.
 The index of pending home resales climbed 5.9 percent to 101.1, matching a two-year high reached in March, after a 5.5 percent decline in April, figures from the National Association of Realtors showed.
 The median forecast of economists called for a 1.5 percent gain in May.

 Bookings for U.S. durable goods increased for the first time in three months, the Commerce Department said.
 The median forecast of 76 economists surveyed by Bloomberg News called for a 0.5 percent gain.
 Excluding orders for transportation equipment, which can be volatile, bookings for goods meant to last at least three years advanced 0.4 percent.